Enjoy Safe Bicycling This Summer

 It is the responsibility of each bicycle user to know and follow the New York State Vehicle and Traffic (V&T) Law whenever operating a bicycle on roads or bicycle paths.
-The following is a list of the sections relating to bicycles in the V & T Law.
+Sections of the V & T Law related to bicycles, helmets and wheel sports are provided here.
 In addition, there are Penal, Highway, Parks and Recreation, Education, and Environmental Laws of New York State as well as the Department of Motor Vehicles' Rules and Regulations concerning bicycling.

 Your city, town or county may also have local bicycle ordinances.

 Bicyclists are required to follow the same laws and rules of the road as motorists.
 This includes riding on the right side of the road as well as obeying traffic signs and signals.
 Riding on the left side of the road, facing traffic is a common action on the part of the bicyclist that can cause a crash.
 Other actions or "missing actions" on the part of the bicyclist that can cause crashes are: